List of Marvel Comics characters: F: Frostbite in other media

-Nick Furry

-Nick Furry is an anthropomorphic bear and animal version of Nick Fury.

 Fusion

-Fusion is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Fusion is the name of two characters appearing in American comic books published by Marvel Comics.

 Hubert and Pinky Fusser

 Hubert and Pinky Fusser are twins.
 Both born with dwarfism, one becomes a nuclear scientist, and the other becomes a janitor at the same privately owned research corporation where his brother works.
-They are able to fuse into one being which can absorb energy to increase its own strength and size.
+They are able to fuse into one being which can absorb energy to increase its strength and size.

-Markley
+Wayne Markley

 When he was a child, Markley discovered he had the mutant ability to persuade people into doing whatever he wanted, simultaneously manipulating their senses.
 Using his power, he made millions, using his money to develop systems to enhance his abilities even further, to the point where he became- in his own words- a "more-than-perfect killing machine".
+He later became a supervillain using telepathic illusions to deceive heroes that he had various dangerous superpowers.
+He mainly appeared as a villain of Spider-Man in Peter Parker: Spider-Man #30-41 (2001-2002).

 Futurist

-Futurist (Randolph James) is a fictional character appearing in American comic books published by Marvel Comics.
+Futurist (Randolph James) is a character appearing in American comic books published by Marvel Comics.

 Dr. Randolph James was a scientist who evolved himself into a large-skulled, highly intelligent humanoid with great psionic abilities.
-Randolph James was a classmate and friend of Reed Richards, who later became Mister Fantastic.
+James was a classmate and friend of Reed Richards, who later became Mister Fantastic.
 He later became a professor and research scientist though he became somewhat unstable when his wife died.

 Years later Reed and his team, the Fantastic Four came to visit James.
 Right after the Fantastic Four departed, a group of young thugs broke into James' home and robbed and assaulted him.
 James tried to call the Fantastic Four, but they were busy fighting Blastaar.
-Fearing his own demise, James in his desperation used his evolution-accelerator to heal the severe trauma he received.
+Fearing his own death, James in his desperation used his evolution-accelerator to heal the severe trauma he received.
 When Mister Fantastic returned, he found his friend transformed into the Futurist.
 The Futurist discovered the gang that had attacked him still lurking in his neighborhood, and turned them into rats.
 The Futurist floated towards the Fantastic Four's headquarters, the Baxter Building, displaying his raw power along the way.
 Once there, Blastaar tricked the Futurist into making an alliance with him, convincing the Futurist that the Fantastic Four were dangerous and needed to be destroyed.
 Blaastar and the Futurist broke into the Baxter Building, placing the Invisible Woman into a deep slumber.
 The Futurist sensed Blastaar's evil intent, and allowed Franklin Richards to send Blastaar back to the Negative Zone with his psychic powers.
 The Futurist left the Earth, seeking out new vistas of exploration in outer space.

-Quasar briefly glimpsed the Futurist, first on the Stranger's Labworld, and then during his journeys in the cosmos.
-From what Quasar saw, the Futurist seems to be paired with another highly evolved humanoid, named Alpha the Ultimate Mutant.